-Just before Christmas 2016 a Bodyscan client presented with the most dramatic change in body re-composition we have ever seen.
+Just before Christmas 2016 a Bodyscan client presented with a very dramatic change in body re-composition.

-In just four months (from August to December), the client lost 11.5kg of fat and gained 6.4kg of muscle.
+Though the actual scans were 17 months apart, the client reported that the changes recorded occurred in just five months (from August to December).
+In summary, the client lost 11.5kg of fat and gained 6.4kg of muscle.

 The numbers are impressive enough on their own, but are even more remarkable when you learn the client:

-1. used no drugs, stimulants, supplements or shakes
+1. claimed to use no drugs, stimulants, supplements or shakes

 2. was in a calorie deficit of about 500 calories a day